Become a Legislative Page

 Pages must have the ability to communicate with both members of the General Assembly and the general public.
 Discipline is firm but fair.
 If pages fail to carry out their duties or conduct themselves with decorum befitting their position, they will be subject to dismissal.

-All pages are provided with a green blazer to wear.
-Boys must wear a white shirt, grey dress pants, black dress shoes, and a tie.
-Girls must wear white blouses, grey skirts (knee length or longer) or dress pants, and black dress shoes.
-Jewelry in good taste is allowed.
+All pages are provided with a green blazer and, if applicable, a necktie to wear.
+Pages must wear a white shirt and grey dress pants.
+Pages may wear grey skirts (knee length or longer).
+All pages are required to wear black dress shoes.
+Jewelry in good taste is permitted.

 Pages are responsible for finding their own transportation to and from Montpelier, as well as finding housing in the area.
 Pages receive a salary of $130.00 per week, plus $95.00 per week for those staying in Montpelier or $60.00 per week for those commuting to Montpelier.